Capture of New Orleans: The poorer classes as the key to the city

-The impact of the occupation on enslaved people and slavery
+Impact of the occupation on enslaved people and slavery

 Butler had already done the institution of slavery in the Confederacy considerable damage by instituting his "contraband of war" policy while commanding Fort Monroe on the Virginia peninsula.
 This policy rationalized the retention of enslaved people fleeing the seceding states by claiming that the Confederate military was using slave labor for military use in the construction of fortifications, moving military supplies, and constructing roads and railroad grades of use to the Confederate army.
 Enslaved people within areas of Confederate control rapidly spread the word that Union military forces were not enforcing the fugitive slave laws, and that those fleeing slavery could find refuge within Union military lines and employment as laborers for the Union armies.
 As a result, the Confederacy avoided employing enslaved people in proximity of Union forces as the enslaved would flee at first opportunity to Union lines, depriving the Confederate armies of their labor and their former masters of what they regarded as their valuable property.
 Since the Confederate government was counting on slave labor to offset the greater numbers of Union soldiers, Butler's innovative policy struck the Confederacy at a strategic level, destroying an asset counted on to win the war.

 The flight of enslaved people toward the Union also diverted the resources of the Confederate military and its government to the defense of the plantations.
 The planters of Louisiana, afraid the laborers they enslaved would revolt, appealed for aid from Union authorities.
-"Our family has owned negroes for generations," wrote onem "we have no one but yourself and Genls Shepley and Butler to protect us against these negroes in a state of insurrection."
+"Our family has owned negroes for generations," wrote one "we have no one but yourself and Genls Shepley and Butler to protect us against these negroes in a state of insurrection."
 The plantations of Jefferson Davis, located in the state of Mississippi on Davis Bend 20 mi downriver from Vicksburg, were also disrupted by the Union invasion.
-After Davis' older brother Joseph fled the area with some of the laborers he enslaved in May 1862, the rest revolted, took possession of the property, and betrayed the location of valuables to Union forces, resisting any efforts by Confederate forces to recapture the area.
+After Davis' older brother Joseph fled the area with some of his enslaved laborers in May 1862, the rest revolted, took possession of the property, and betrayed the location of valuables to Union forces, resisting any efforts by Confederate forces to recapture the area.
 The rebelling laborers armed themselves with guns and newspapers, and fought to the death any attempts to infringe upon their newfound freedom.
 This rebellion within a rebellion began to erode Confederate authority within Louisiana the instant Butler's troops appeared in New Orleans and, as a political fifth column, was invaluable to his occupation.